aaron-son/dev-notes/README.md

 - Compass is built ontop of SASS
 - We can write maintainable code faster
 - Provides variables and functions to reuse properties

+virtualenv creates a sub folder that serves as a python environment it uses the existing python global version provided in the terminal